Policy last updated

 In the case that a student may require further analgesia following treatment, Smile Squad will discuss this with the parent, carer or mature minor when gaining verbal consent for treatment.
 If required, parents/carers will need to provide analgesics to the school and complete a medication authority form in accordance with the department’s Medication Policy.

-Step 7: schedule your next annual Smile Squad visit
+Step 7: schedule the school's next Smile Squad visit

-To ensure scheduling of Smile Squad works well for the program’s and the school’s calendar, schools are encouraged to schedule their next annual visit during their current visit.
+To ensure scheduling of Smile Squad works well for both the program and the school calendar, schools are encouraged to schedule their next visit during their current visit.

 Smile Squad will advise schools whether a visit for the application of fluoride varnish is required in 6 months’ time and encourage schools to schedule it in at the time of visit.